I'm Not Scared: Plot

 One night, Michele sees his parents watching on the television news that a child named Filippo belonging to the Carducci family has been kidnapped from Milan, and the boy in the pictures shown looks just like the boy in the hole.
 He overhears his parents and their friends talking about keeping the boy hidden.
-The next morning, he discovers his parents are hosting late-night meetings with the parents of his playmates and one domineering visitor "from the North" who now sleeps in his room.
+The next morning, he discovers his parents are hosting late-night meetings with the parents of his playmates and one domineering visitor Sergio "from the North" who now sleeps in his room.
 Michele, to his shock, gradually comes to realize that his own father is involved in the kidnapping, as well as some other men in the town.
 He visits the boy and tells him he knows his name and informs the boy of his mother and the message she left on the TV about him.
 This message was not received well by the boy, who still believes he is dead.
 Until Michele told him that he is a guardian angel and comes visits him, he promise to visit again.
 He continues visiting Filippo (Mattia di Pierro) and one day he lets him out for some hours of play in the wheat fields together, and then he returns him back to the hole.
 To win a toy as a present for Filippo, he barters with his best friend Salvatore for a toy blue van by offering to share a secret, and reveals to him Filippo's existence, but Salvatore is uncomfortable about the news, even though he surrenders the van and promises Michele that he will not share his secret with anyone else.